QuARK-0/alt-facts/readme.md

 This was our first group project at GA made in a sprint of 4 days.
 This was all of our first experience with [Socket.io](http://socket.io/) and this was an ambitious attempt to create a real-time party game!

+We came up with the appropriate user stories

+While some groups prefer to split work between front and back-end.
+Our group preferred to split tasks by feature and be responsible for output entirely for that feature from front to end.

 ## Next Steps

 ### Unsolved Issues
+- Timer disappears after first question
+- Crude disconnection handling of users attempting to join full game
+-

 ### Planned Features
+- Multiple rooms/game instances
+- Chat for
+- More fun questions
+- Match history and archive score on profile page
+-